 The trustees form the central committee, which meets three times a year.
-Sub-committees have delegated responsibility for the SRP Walter Bergmann Fund and the National Youth Recorder Orchestras.
+A sub-committee has delegated responsibility for the SRP Walter Bergmann Fund.
 Other key activities, such as training and the solo recorder competition, are managed by individual trustees or members.